Hey there, how can we help?

 ![]() |

-Decimated points | – Choice to analyze model using decimated point cloud preview points (default density 5%, which can be adjusted in Undet Slice dialog.
-(Fast performance, suitable for quick analysis of the model) |
+Decimated points | – Choose to analyze the model.
+The model decimated point cloud preview points (default density is 5%, which can be adjusted in the Undet Slice dialogue).
+(Fast performance, suitable for quick analysis of the model)Model |

-Preview Points | – Choice to analyze model using all point cloud preview points GRID (Building type project type preview points grid 3x3cm) (Moderate performance, suitable for detail analysis of the model) | |
+Preview Points | – Choice to analyze model Mode all point cloud preview points GRID (Building type project type preview points grid 3x3cm) (Moderate performance, suitable for detail analysis of the model) | |

-All Points | – Choice to analyze model using all point cloud points.
+Points | – Choose to analyze the model.
+Model all point cloud points.
 (Slow performance, suitable for very detailed analysis of the model parts) |

-Results example with different data source:
+Results example with different data sources:

 ![]() |